 The way in which the patient receives health care depends, in large measure, on the structural characteristics of the entire system, which include different aspects.
-The health system that receives the patient has a certain structure, which depends on: a) characteristics of the population from which the patients come (age, socioeconomic level, prevalence of RA, incidence of RA...); b) structural characteristics of Primary Care (health centers, patient/physician ratio, professional qualifications, patient/nurse ratio); and c) structural characteristics of the Rheumatology Service (existence of an RA unit, patient/physician ratio, teaching activity...)
+The health system that receives the patient has a certain structure, which depends on: a) characteristics of the population from which the patients come (age, socioeconomic level, prevalence of RA, incidence of RA...); b) structural characteristics of Primary Care (health centers, patient/physician ratio, professional qualifications, patient/nurse ratio); and c) structural characteristics of an RA unit, patient/physician ratio, teaching activity...)